Yosuke Amemiya|WATARI-UM, The Watari Museum of Art, which has not melted yet.

 What is the right position?

-To find the right position.
+Searching for the right position.

-Aiming for transparency and simplicity,
+Aiming at transparency

-Don't let the unnecessary overshadow the whole.
+not letting the unnecessary overshadow the whole.

 This is the first major exhibition in Japan of Koji Kamoji, who is based in Poland and turns 90 this year.
 20 paintings, 9 sculptures, 80 drawings, and 3 installations created from the 1960s to the present day are on display in this small retrospective exhibition of Kamoji's work, which is organized by Zachęta – National Gallery of Art and the Adam Mickiewicz Institute in Poland.